Skip to main content

 Get the CFPB’s closing checklist to make sure you are prepared for your closing.

-If you have a problem with your mortgage closing process, you should discuss the problem with your lender.
+If you have a problem with your mortgage closing process, discuss it with your lender.
 You can also submit a complaint to the CFPB online or by calling (855) 411-CFPB (2372).
 We’ll forward your complaint to the lender and work to get you a response, generally in 15 days.